Tag: crypto markets

 Quantum Headlines Miss the Real Risk

 For months, European and U.S. media have warned of “Q-Day” — the hypothetical moment when quantum computers could crack Bitcoin’s cryptography.
 The threat is distant, yet the drumbeat has weighed on sentiment.
-Bitcoin struggles to reclaim $100,000, privacy coins rally, and investors rotate away from the asset once touted as the strongest network in history.
+Bitcoin struggles to reclaim $100,000.
+Privacy coins are rallying.
+Investors are rotating away from the asset once touted as the strongest network in history.

 The mistake is assuming markets fear the algorithms.
 They don’t.
 What investors fear is Bitcoin’s silence on how it would respond if those algorithms ever need to change.